maiiabocharova/UkrMTEB/README.md

 # UkrMTEB
-Dataset introduced in the paper "General-purpose text embeddings learning for Ukrainian language"
+Accompanying materials for the "General-purpose text embeddings learning for Ukrainian language"

+This repository contain the full code and data to reproduce all experiments.
+Training and evaluation code are available in the `UkrTEB.ipynb` notebook (from getting the training data to evaluating the model on the benchmarks introduced in the study)
+The notebook if fully self-contained and can be run in Google Colab as is.

+**Please consider citing if you find it useful!**

 Models used in this study:
 ```python